monadicsystems/monadicsystems.github.io/post7.md

 cabal v2-repl okapi:hsp-test-exe
 ```

-Once everything compiles, type `main` into the ghci prompt and hit 'Enter'.
+Once everything compiles and the ghci prompt appears, type `main` into the prompt and hit 'Enter'.
 This will start a server on `localhost:3000`.

 You'll need to have `ghc` and `cabal` installed for this to work.
 I reccommend you use `ghcup` if you don't have these installed already.